This Couple Traded a House in the Suburbs for a DC Apartment *Because* of the Pandemic

 By now, you’ve read something like a zillion stories about people fleeing cities in search of more space because of Covid-19.
 But Gina Hardin and Chris Hartranft did the exact opposite.

 The couple, both 52, lived in a single-family home in Kensington, not far from the Mormon temple, for more than 13 years.
 They had all the amenities that have become especially desirable during the pandemic: plenty of space, their own big yard, the ability to easily avoid running into other people.
 But a few months into the public health crisis, they were craving a major change of scenery.
-Hardin, who does sales for Thompson Reuters, and Hartranft, who’s in finance, say their suburban environs had begun to feel too isolated.
+Hardin, who does sales for Thomson Reuters, and Hartranft, who’s in finance, say their suburban environs had begun to feel too isolated.
 They missed traveling, and just seeing other humans.
 “We thought, what do we like doing when we travel?” says Hardin.
 “Sitting outside, people-watching—all the things we weren’t doing in our own city.”

 After spending a day this summer wandering around Navy Yard—going to Ice Cream Jubilee and reminiscing about seeing Nats games and DC United matches in the neighborhood—they decided to put their house on the market.
 In about a week, they had five offers, and they closed in September.